awslabs/aws-service-catalog-puppet/docs/source/puppet/splitting.rst

 .. note::

-    This was added in version 0.101.0
+    This was added in version 0.101.0 and the syntax changed in 0.165.0 but backwards compatability is maintained

 You can use the following attribute:

 .. code:: yaml

-    subset:
-      name: "remove-default-vpc-function"
+    item: "remove-default-vpc-function"
     section: "launches"
     include_dependencies: true
     include_reverse_dependencies: true

-name and section correspond to which operation you want to run in your pipeline.
+item and section correspond to which operation you want to run in your pipeline.
 Here we are saying run the launch named remove-default-vpc-function.

 include_dependencies is optional and defaults to false.
 When set to false it does nothing.
 When set to true if will